Mast (sailing): History

 Artemon, along with mainsail and topsail, developed into the standard rig of seagoing vessels in imperial times, complemented by a mizzen on the largest freighters.
 The earliest recorded three-masters were the giant Syracusia, a prestige object commissioned by king Hiero II of Syracuse and devised by the polymath Archimedes around 240 BC, and other Syracusan merchant ships of the time.
 The imperial grain freighters travelling the routes between Alexandria and Rome also included three-masted vessels.
 A mosaic in Ostia (c.
 200 AD) depicts a freighter with a three-masted rig entering Rome's harbour.
 Special craft could carry many more masts: Theophrastus (Hist.
 Plant.
 5.8.2) records how the Romans imported Corsican timber by way of a huge raft propelled by as many as fifty masts and sails.

 Throughout antiquity, both foresail and mizzen remained secondary in terms of canvas size, although large enough to require full running rigging.
 In late antiquity, the foremast lost most of its tilt, standing nearly upright on some ships.

 By the onset of the Early Middle Ages, rigging had undergone a fundamental transformation in Mediterranean navigation: the lateen which had long evolved on smaller Greco-Roman craft replaced the square rig, the chief sail type of the ancients, that practically disappeared from the record until the 14th century (while it remained dominant in northern Europe).
 The dromon, the lateen-rigged and oared bireme of the Byzantine navy, almost certainly had two masts, a larger foremast and one midships.
-Their length has been estimated at about 12 m and 8 m respectively, somewhat smaller than the Sicilian war galleys of the time.
+Their length has been estimated at 12 m and 8 m respectively, somewhat smaller than the Sicilian war galleys of the time.

 Multiple-masted sailing ships were reintroduced into the Mediterranean Sea by the Late Middle Ages.
 Large vessels were coming more and more into use and the need for additional masts to control these ships adequately grew with the increase in tonnage.
 Unlike in antiquity, the mizzen-mast was adopted on medieval two-masters earlier than the foremast, a process which can be traced back by pictorial evidence from Venice and Barcelona to the mid-14th century.
 To balance out the sail plan the next obvious step was to add a mast fore of the main-mast, which first appears in a Catalan ink drawing from 1409.
 With the three-masted ship established, propelled by square rig and lateen, and guided by the pintle-and-gudgeon rudder, all advanced ship design technology necessary for the great transoceanic voyages was in place by the beginning of the 15th century.

-Hollow masts

 The first hollow mast was fitted on the American sloop Maria in 1845, 92 ft long and built of staves bound with iron hoops like a barrel.
 Other hollow masts were made from two tapered timbers hollowed and glued together.
 Nearly a century later, the simple box form of mast was arrived at.